a-karma/Bogor_Workshop/DAY_4/Session2.md

 >
 > Prepare your working directory for this session by following all the steps in Task 0 of Day 4 Session 1, but with data from /home/DATA/Day_4/Session_2

-You should have a working directory in your home folder now named `day_4_inbreeding` containing a symbolic link of `babirusa_workshop_set.vcf.gz`.
+You should have a working directory in your home folder now named `day_4_inbreeding` containing a symbolic link of `babirusa_workshop_set.vcf.gz`, `babirusa_workshop_metadata.txt`, and 18 files of a ROH run results ending with `.hmmrohl.gz`.
+We will work with these results a bit later in the session.

 ### Task 1 Detecting ROH with PLINK